Diewa/GH_workflows_analyzer/README.md

 # GH_workflows_analyzer
-simple scripts to analyze your GH workflows
+simple scripts to analyze your GH workflows from your opensource project

 ## Scripts